Kdauda-lab/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt - a program that prints the alphabet in lowercase, followed by a new line, except q and e 5-print_numbers.c - program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 6-print_numberz- A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+7-print_tebahpla -a program that prints the lowercase alphabet in reverse, followed by a new line.